hurtigruten/enzo/README.md

 Running javascript server-side spells Node.js in capital letters, but I decided to go for Deno for its built-in Typescript support, security model, and because node_modules is plain ugly.
 The source code is minimal and can very easily be executed using Node.

-In the future, we could look at building new capabilities into the application such as middleware to offer APIs, dynamically produce the custom search rules in Seaware, a cache to store results locally, and maybe even introducing new Seaware API calls.
+In the future, we could look at building new capabilities into the application such as middleware to offer more APIs, dynamically produce the custom search rules in Seaware, a cache to store results locally, and maybe even introducing new Seaware API calls.

 # Prerequisites
 Deno needs to be installed, check the [website](https://deno.land/)

 # Usage
 When running in Production (or locally on any bizlogic), a windows task scheduler job should be set up to trigger the execution of the script.
 When running from you local machine, you need remote access to the server (be in the HRG network or use vpn from home)

 The following flags are available:
 * **--config** (Optional and defaults to "./cacheConfig.json", can be set to "./cacheConfigPartial.json" for caching the smaller data set)
 * **--host** (Optional and defaults to "remote", can be set to "local".
 Determines where Bizlogic is available, localhost should be used in Production)

-From your favorite command line run: ```deno run --allow-read --allow-net singleRun.ts --config "./samples/sampleCacheConfig.json"```
+From your favorite command line run: ```deno run -A singleRun.ts --config "./samples/sampleCacheConfig.json"```

 PS: In a Production environment it is recommended to bundle all dependencies.
 To do this (from powershell), add an environment flag: ```$env:DENO_DIR="./deno_cache"```;
 The flag can also be added on a system level if desired using ```setx /M```

 # TODO
-* Move from Windows Task scheduler to Cron
 * Retry if requests failed? (after wait?)
-* Add option to cache single sailing
 * Build a deploy pipeline

 # Long term tasks / Future Ideas